h5bp/server-configs-apache/README.md

 [✔] Moved in place: 'htdocs/.htaccess'
 ```

-**3. Custom .htaccess configuration**
+**3. Custom `.htaccess` configuration**
-Why not maintain your personal **~/htaccess.conf?** This example creates a
+Why not maintain your personal `~/htaccess.conf`?
+This example creates a
-*.htaccess* in current work directory, according to your favourite settings
+`.htaccess` in current work directory, according to your favourite settings
 you may have stored in your `$HOME` directory:

 ```bash